 By combining a powder bed method with inkjet printing (binder-jetting process), various binder liquids and various infiltration materials, it is possible to additively manufacture complex prototypes and small batches in an enormous range of materials, from metals to ceramics and metal-ceramic composites.

 At Fraunhofer-Center HTL, the scope of offers for components from powder bed printing ranges from 3D CAD-based component design and construction over additive manufacturing of first plastic samples, feasibility studies for 3D printing of individual materials up to the additive manufacturing of metal, ceramic, or metal-ceramic composite components.
-The scope is completed at the Fraunhofer-Center HTL by the possibility of component-specific in-situ analysis and optimization of sintering and infiltration processes using ThermoOptical Measurement methods (TOM).
+The scope is completed at Fraunhofer-Center HTL by the possibility of component-specific in-situ analysis and optimization of sintering and infiltration processes using ThermoOptical Measurement methods (TOM).